rhomobile/rhomobile-docs/docs/en/4.0.0/guide/debugging_with_rhosimulator.md

 * Select the required platform.
 * Select RhoSimulator for the Simulator type.
 * Click 'Run' to start the RhoSimulator.

+> Note: Windows Mobile and Windows CE apps that use the webkit will not be able to run in the RhoSimulator because of the limitations of the memory in the simulator.

 The below screenshot shows run configuration for RhoSimulator for the iPhone platform